Open for Spring 2021 Wildlife Season

-Holly's Haven is named for the centre's first permanent resident, a raccoon named Holly, found by the side of the road in December of 2018.
+Holly's Haven is named for the centre's first permanent resident, a raccoon named Holly, who was found by the side of the road in December 2018.
 Two separate concerned humans contacted us about Holly and we took her in.

 Holly has a permanent traumatic brain injury.
 She is very gentle, cannot balance well enough to climb, and has occasional seizures.
 She would not survive in the wild, so HHWR obtained an Educational Animal Permit from the MNR.

 Holly will help HHWR fulfill our mandate to provide public education about wildlife.
 She is HHWR's raccoon ambassador!

 Wildlife Concerns - Important Facts